opendcs/opendcs/docs/source/start-routingspec.rst

 ~~~~~~~~~~~~~~~~~

 Below is an example of when the message is formatted like a csv.
-The second examples shows a simple GOES dcp message with one variable.
+The second examples shows a simple GOES DCP message with one variable.

 .. image:: ./media/start/routingspec/im-17-config-decoding-example-csv.JPG
    :alt: decoding example csv